Sunday, June 14, 2026

 By the time that Chalcedon came around in 451, most of the bishops that attended Ephesus had died.
 Yet some bishops who were a part of the council of Ephesus attended Chalcedon and accepted the decrees of that council.

 The following list from Ephesus is that of the signatures of the session of June 22, and that of Chalcedon is taken from the signatures of the Sixth Session that agreed to the definition of Chalcedon {Price and Graumann, trs., Ephesus, pp. 280─291; Price and Gaddis, trs., Chalcedon, Vol. 2, pp. 217─239}.
 These bishops attended both councils and accepted both councils.
+The number in brackets gives the signature order that the bishop was accorded in signing during the session.

 Juvenal of Jerusalem [Ephesus (2), Chalcedon (6 / 115)]